 - Hold down the Alt key and click to select or deselect nodes one by one.

 - Hold down the shift key and click in two different parts of the tree to select all nodes contained between these two locations.

-- Hold down the shift key and with the LMB pressed, drag the mouse cursor across the tree.
+- Hold down the shift key and with the pressed, drag the mouse over the nodes you want to select.

 - Select the nodes you wish to duplicate

 - Press ctrl + c (copy) followed by ctrl + v (paste).

 - Duplicated objects are selected after the copy.
 Move them around to separate them from the original nodes.

 Duplicating nodes from one scene to another